-Whether you own a home or are renting, chances are, you're already aware of the expenses involved in keeping your home comfortably warm.
+Whether you own a home or are renting, chances are you're already aware of the expenses involved in keeping your home comfortably warm.
 Home weatherizing can save you between 10 and 50 percent on energy costs.
-For some, the idea of weatherizing seems overwhelming or expensive.

-It's important to remember that you don't have to do all your weatherization projects all at once.
-Everything you are able to do will help keep you warmer and cut costs.
+If the idea of weatherizing seems overwhelming or expensive, remember you don't have to do all your weatherization projects all at once.
 Even if you just work on one room a year, eventually, you will have done a great, well-thought-out job.
-If you enjoy working on home projects and feel comfortable with your DIY skills, you can get the job done in a day or two depending on the size of your home.
+However, if you enjoy home improvement projects and feel comfortable with your DIY skills, you can get the work done in a few days, depending on the size of your home.

-The second is to do it yourself.
-You will need to close all windows and doors and shut off any ventilation or fans you have.
-Go from room to room (and don't forget the attic if you have one), and test for air seepage.
-The easiest way to "see" the air movement is to carry a lighted stick of incense with you.
-Take notes and keep a list of all the spots where you see air movement.
-Dirty spots sometimes indicate air leakage.
-For example in many older homes, come spring, you will usually find a thick layer of dirt on the windowsill.
-Also, if your windows rattle, that's a clear indicator you don't have a tight seal.
+2) Do it yourself.
+Close all windows and doors and shut off any ventilation or fans.
+Go from room to room (and don't forget the attic if you have one), testing for air seepage.
+The easiest way to "see" the air movement is to carry a lighted stick of incense.
+Keep a list of all the spots where you see air blowing the incense smoke around.
+As well, note any dirty spots, which sometimes indicate air leakage.
+For example, you will usually find a thick layer of dirt on the windowsill in older homes, come spring.
+Also, rattling windows rattle is a clear indicator you don't have a tight seal.

 Step 2: Seal Up Your Windows and Doors with Weather Stripping and Plastic Sheeting

-Now that you have a list, the easiest place to start home weatherizing is sealing windows and doors.
+The easiest place to start home weatherizing is sealing windows and doors.
 If you can afford to have storm windows or new doors installed by a reputable company, problem solved.
-Otherwise, you can purchase inexpensive clear plastic window sheeting to cover your windows for the winter.
-Kits are available at most hardware stores.
-You can also use weather stripping, which comes as foam stripping with adhesive backing to fill in any cracks.
-Weather stripping can also be used for around doors.
-You can also place rugs, towels, or craft items made for keeping draughts from coming in from beneath doorways.
+Otherwise, you may purchase inexpensive clear plastic window sheeting to cover your windows for the winter, in kits available at most hardware stores.
+You could also use weather stripping (foam stripping with adhesive backing) to fill in any cracks.
+Weather stripping can also be used around doors.
+You can also place rugs, towels, or craft items made for stopping drafts from beneath doorways.

 Step 3: Use Caulk or Spray Foam to Seal Cracks

-Assuming that your DIY home energy audit helped you find cracks where warm air escapes, your next step is to fill those cracks.
-Caulk can be used on cracks less than 1/4" on windows, walls, ceilings etc. Silicone caulk is relatively easy to use and clean up, but it can't be painted.
-Acrylic latex caulk is also easy to use and clean up, but it can be painted.
-For larger cracks up to ½", you can use expanding foam (in a spray can) that creates a permanent airtight seal.
+Assuming that your DIY home energy audit helped you find cracks where warm air escapes, your next step is to fill those gaps.
+Caulk can be utilized on cracks less than 1/4" around windows, or in walls or ceilings.
+Silicone caulk is relatively easy to use and clean up, but can't be painted.
+Acrylic latex caulk is also easy to use and clean up, with the additional advantage that it can be painted.
+For larger cracks up to ½", you can use expanding foam (in a spray can) to create a permanent airtight seal.

 • Install rubber gaskets around switches and outlets that are on exterior walls.

-• Put up heavier cloth drapes or other window treatments, and close them at night to lessen air seepage.
+• Hang heavier cloth drapes or thermal curtains.
+Close them at night to lessen air seepage.